Henry Huttleston Rogers: Legacy

 In Fairhaven, the Rogers family gifts are located throughout the town.
-These include Rogers School, Town Hall, Millicent Library, Unitarian Memorial Church, and Fairhaven High School.
+These include many buildings designed by the architect Charles Brigham such as Rogers School, Town Hall, Millicent Library, Unitarian Memorial Church, and Fairhaven High School.
 A granite shaft on the High School lawn is dedicated to Rogers.
 In Riverside Cemetery, the Henry Huttleston Rogers Mausoleum is patterned after the Temple of Minerva in Athens, Greece.
 Henry, his first wife Abbie, and several family members are interred there.

 In 1916, Newport News Shipbuilding and Dry Dock Company launched the SS H.H.
 Rogers, a Pratt-class tanker of 8,807 tons with a capacity of 119390 oilbbl of oil.
 It was operated by Panama Transport Co., a subsidiary of Standard Oil of New Jersey.
 During World War II, on February 21, 1943, it was torpedoed and sunk by a German U-boat in the North Atlantic Ocean 600 mi off the coast of Ireland while en route from Liverpool, England to the United States.
 All 73 persons aboard were saved.

 In Virginia and West Virginia, former employees, area residents, and enthusiasts of the Virginian Railway consider the entire railroad to have been a memorial to him.
 Almost 50 years after it was merged into a competitor, Rogers' railroad has a remarkable following.
 One of the most active Yahoo! railway enthusiasts groups has more than 800 members.
 A passenger station has been restored in Suffolk, Virginia, a replica built and museum established in Princeton, West Virginia, and work is underway on a larger former VGN station in Roanoke.

 In 2004, volunteers engraved Rogers' initials (and those of VGN co-founder William Nelson Page) into new rail laid in Victoria, Virginia.
 It carries a VGN Class 10-A caboose, built by the company and restored by members of the National Railway Historical Society (NRHS) chapter in Roanoke.
 Fully equipped, it offers an interpretive display of the business conducted in a caboose along the historic right-of-way.